nushell/nushell.github.io/blog/2024-12-03-configuration_preview.md

   Of course, these users can always simply override that value when and if the default changes.
   :::

-Note that not _all_ default values are introspectable.
+Not _every_ default value is introspectable.
 The following Nushell internals are no longer set (by default) in `config.nu` and will not be automatically populated:

 - `keybindings`
 - `menus`

 However, the functionality behind them has always been handled internally by Nushell and Reedline.
 Only user-defined keybindings and menus should (as best-practice) be specified in the `$env.config`.

-### Identifying Overridden Values
+### Finding Overridden Values

 To identify which values your current configuration has changed from the defaults, run the following in the current build (or 0.101 when available):